Great Lent 2025

 Then they went up out of Egypt, and came to the land of Canaan to Jacob their father.
 And they told him, saying, “Joseph is still alive, and he is governor over all the land of Egypt.”
 And Jacob’s heart stood still, because he did not believe them.
 But when they told him all the words which Joseph had said to them, and when he saw the carts which Joseph had sent to carry him, the spirit of Jacob their father revived.
 Then Israel said, “It is enough.
 Joseph my son is still alive.
 I will go and see him before I die.”

 Oh, how I love your law!
-It is my meditation all day long.
-Your commandment makes me wiser than my enemies, for it is always with me.
-I have more understanding than all my teachers, for your decrees are my meditation.
-I understand more than the aged, for I keep your precepts.
-I hold back my feet from every evil way, in order to keep your word.
-I do not turn away from your ordinances, for you have taught me.
-How sweet are your words to my taste, sweeter than honey to my mouth!
-Through your precepts I get understanding; therefore I hate every false way.
+It is my meditation all the day.
+You, through Your commandments, make me wiser than my enemies; For they are ever with me.
+I have more understanding than all my teachers, For Your testimonies are my meditation.
+I understand more than the ancients, Because I keep Your precepts.
+I have restrained my feet from every evil way, That I may keep Your word.
+I have not departed from Your judgments, For You Yourself have taught me.
+How sweet are Your words to my taste, Sweeter than honey to my mouth!
+Through Your precepts I get understanding; Therefore I hate every false way.

-Your word is a lamp to my feet and a light to my path.
-I have sworn an oath and confirmed it, to observe your righteous ordinances.
-I am severely afflicted; give me life, O Lord, according to your word.
-Accept my offerings of praise, O Lord, and teach me your ordinances.
-I hold my life in my hand continually, but I do not forget your law.
-The wicked have laid a snare for me, but I do not stray from your precepts.
-Your decrees are my heritage for ever; they are the joy of my heart.
-I incline my heart to perform your statutes for ever, to the end.
+Your word is a lamp to my feet And a light to my path.
+I have sworn and confirmed That I will keep Your righteous judgments.
+I am afflicted very much; Revive me, O Lord, according to Your word.
+Accept, I pray, the freewill offerings of my mouth, O Lord, And teach me Your judgments.
+My life is continually in my hand, Yet I do not forget Your law.
+The wicked have laid a snare for me, Yet I have not strayed from Your precepts.
+Your testimonies I have taken as a heritage forever, For they are the rejoicing of my heart.
+I have inclined my heart to perform Your statutes Forever, to the very end.

-I hate the double–minded, but I love your law.
-You are my hiding–place and my shield; I hope in your word.
-Go away from me, you evildoers, that I may keep the commandments of my God.
-Uphold me according to your promise, that I may live, and let me not be put to shame in my hope.
-Hold me up, that I may be safe and have regard for your statutes continually.
-You spurn all who go astray from your statutes; for their cunning is in vain.
-All the wicked of the earth you count as dross; therefore I love your decrees.
-My flesh trembles for fear of you, and I am afraid of your judgements.
+I hate the double–minded, But I love your law.
+You are my hiding place and my shield; I hope in Your word.
+Depart from me, you evildoers, For I will keep the commandments of my God!
+Uphold me according to Your word, that I may live; And do not let me be ashamed of my hope.
+Hold me up, and I shall be safe, And I shall observe Your statutes continually.
+You reject all those who stray from Your statutes, For their deceit is falsehood.
+You put away all the wicked of the earth like dross; Therefore I love Your testimonies.
+My flesh trembles for fear of You, And I am afraid of Your judgments.

 Be Sensitive to Conscience